Cécile McLorin Salvant: Musical career

 In 2010, Salvant released her first album, Cécile & the Jean-François Bonnel Paris Quintet.
 Soon thereafter, at the age of 21, she went on to win the Thelonious Monk International Jazz Competition for vocalists.
 Her first-prize win included a recording contract with the label Mack Avenue Records, with whom she released her next five albums.
 Writing in The New York Times in 2012, Ben Ratliff said: "In front of a trio led by the pianist Aaron Diehl she sings clearly, with her full pitch range, from a pronounced low end to full and distinct high notes, used sparingly [...]
 Her voice clamps into each song, performing careful variations on pitch, stretching words but generally not scatting; her face conveys meaning, representing sorrow or serenity like a silent-movie actor."

 In 2013 she released her second album, WomanChild, which was nominated for a 2014 Grammy Award in the category of Best Vocal Jazz Album.
 The songs chosen for WomanChild include original compositions, as well as compositions that date back to the 19th century and progress into the 21st.
 Salvant chose for this album songs she felt had a personal connection to her life.

 In September 2015, Salvant released her second album with Mack Avenue Records, titled For One to Love.
 On this album, she chose songs that focus attention on strong women and independence.
 The album contains five original works and jazz standards.
 In 2016, the album won a Grammy for Best Vocal Jazz Album.
 Two years later, her third album with Mack Avenue, Dreams and Daggers, won a Grammy in the same category.

 She has toured with the Jazz at Lincoln Center Orchestra, whose music director Wynton Marsalis was quoted in a 2017 New Yorker article as saying of Salvant: "You get a singer like this once in a generation or two."

 In January 2023, Nonesuch Records announced the release of Salvant's seventh album.
 The album, titled Mélusine, recounts the European folk legend of Melusine and largely features songs sung in French and Haitian Creole.
 The album was released digitally on March 24, 2023.

 Salvant has sung in advertisements for Chanel's "Chance" brand.

+In June 2026, CBS News included Salvant's song "Take This Stone" in its list of the 250 essential American songs of the past 250 years.

+Salvant's most recent, first orchestral album, With Every Breath I Take, coproduced and arranged by Darcy James Argue, and featuring the Metropole Orkest led by Jules Buckley, was released in 2026 by Nonesuch Records.
+She said that making album of its scale had been a dream of hers for many years.
+JazzTimes critic Jordannah Elizabeth Graham-Mayer wrote that Salvant and Argue treated jazz standards like "Lush Life" not as finished monuments, but as fluid emotions rebuilt in real time.
+The album also includes other songs and standards like "Being Alive", the "Barbara Song", "Les Parapluies de Cherbourg", and only one song of her own, "Left Over".